 Really Vape in Dubai is banned?

-Despite a ban on the sale of vaping products within the UAE, many residents are still unclear on whether or not they can legally smoke the device in designated public areas.
+Despite a ban on the sale of vaping products within the UAE, many residents are still unclear.
+On whether or not they can legally smoke the device in designated public areas.

-However, many residents say there’s a blurred line when it involves its use. and lots of wonder if they’re going to incur a warning or fine if caught vaping (the act of inhaling and exhaling the aerosol, which is produced by an e-cig or similar device), publicly areas where smoking is allowed.
+However, many residents say there’s a blurred line when it involves its use. and lots of wonders if they’re going to incur a warning or fine if caught vaping (the act of inhaling and exhaling the aerosol, which is produced by an e-cig or similar device), publicly areas where smoking is allowed.

 I buy mixed feedback, but nothing is concrete.
 The law doesn’t seem to mention that you simply can’t smoke it, so I honestly do not know if it’s allowed or not.”
 Like Chand, M.S. said the difficulty surrounding the private use of e-cigarettes is “such a gray area”.